Mihara/lotw-trust/README.md

 See `lotw-trust --help` and `lotw-trust <command> --help` for further options, not that there are any yet, except the one to supply a password for your `.p12` file, if you've set one for whatever reason.

 The signature block tries to be compact, *(about 1500 bytes if everything is well, can't be much shorter than that)* and is appended to the end of the file.
-For a good number of files, extra data tacked onto the end will not have any effect on the way their native programs process them: `zip` files unpack just as they did, `png` and `jpg` files remain viewable, and only plaintext formats will suffer from the appearance of a binary blob on the end.
+For a good number of file formats, extra data tacked onto the end will not have any effect on the way their native programs process them: `zip` files unpack just as they did, `png` and `jpg` files remain viewable, and only plaintext formats will suffer from the appearance of a binary blob on the end.

 ## Installation and compilation